-We are seeing a wide range of additional vehicles become available within the Plug-In Hybrid space across all of our manufacturers.
-Mainly offering between 20-40 miles of electric charge, and then moving into the combustion engine, it’s a good in-between option.
-Read more about this here.
+With no need for frequent oil changes, an electric car simply requires software updates rather than annual service check-ins.
+If you can’t go fully electric, you could consider a plug-in hybrid.
+Hybrids are also still an upgrade on combustion cars.
+We are seeing a wide range of additional vehicles becoming available within the Plug-In Hybrid space across all of our manufacturers.
+Mainly offering between 20-40 miles of electric range, before moving into the combustion engine, it’s a good stepping stone to EV driving.

-Charging infrastructure across the UK is improving, with both the UK and Scottish Governments, and local authorities prioritising public charging stations within budgets.
-There is a great network nationwide (currently 25,122) for the public to use, every day, or when on long journeys.
-They vary in power with the slower 7KhW found more regularly.
+Charging infrastructure across the UK is improving, with public authorities prioritising public charging stations within budget announcements.
+There is a great network nationwide (currently 25,122) for the public to use - every day, or when on longer journeys.
+However, they do vary in power, with the slower 7KhW chargers found more frequently.
 The best app we have found is Zap Map.
-As well as mapping charge point locations it also tells you of any issues with the charger and whether it is available before you travel to it.
+As well as mapping charge point locations, it also tells you of any issues with the charger and whether it is available before you travel to it.

 Electric Cars are more expensive

-There are many many variables to consider when contemplating the move to electric, and clearly there are many pros and cons right now of moving to an EV.
+There are many many variables to consider when contemplating the move to electric, and clearly there are many pros and cons right now if considering a move to an EV lifestyle.

-IF you want to find out more about your options of making the move to electric, please don’t hesitate to reach out to our team today.
+If you want to find out more about making the move to electric, please don’t hesitate to reach out to our team today.
 We look forward to welcoming you to the world of electric!